Skip to main content

 Frequently asked questions

-Which models are available when using Claude in PowerPoint?
+Which models are available when using Claude for PowerPoint?

-You can switch between Sonnet 4.5 and Opus 4.6 when using Claude in PowerPoint.
+You can switch between Opus 4.7, Opus 4.6, and Sonnet 4.6 when using Claude for PowerPoint.

 Does Claude understand my template?